Legislative Update: Week #7

 HJR 8, Joint Resolution Supporting the Retention of Public Educators

-This week the House passed, on a vote of 62-7, HJR 8, Joint Resolution Supporting the Retention of Public Educators.
+This week the House passed, by a vote of 62-7, H.J.R.
+8, Joint Resolution Supporting the Retention of Public Educators.
 The resolution recognizes the shortage of credentialed public educators in the state, acknowledges the critical nature of public education to Utah’s prosperity and lays out a mechanism for potentially increasing educator salaries.

-Because almost 64 percent of Utah is controlled by the federal government, educational opportunities and funding options for public education are severely constrained.
+Because almost 64 percent of Utah is controlled by the federal government, educational opportunities and funding options are severely constrained.
 Nearly 65 percent of state tax dollars are dedicated to education in our state.
-Even when combined with federal dollars, over 40 percent of our funds are dedicated to education, the highest level in the nation.
+Even when combined with federal dollars, over 40 percent of our funds are dedicated for this purpose, the highest level in the nation.